hammerheim-game/hammerheim-rules/3-equipment.md

 or stand up from knocked down.
 Prepare Shot: A rifle takes a whole turn to reload, so you may only fire every other turn.
-Save Modifier: Rifles are even better at penetrating armour than their Strength value of 4 suggests.
-A model wounded by a rifle must take its armour save with a -2 modifier.
+Save Modifier: Rifles are even better at penetrating armor than their Strength value of 4 suggests.
+A model wounded by a rifle must take its armor save with a -2 modifier.